Coded Vessel Training Manuals: A Guide to Vessel Safety, Compliance and Crew Preparation

 What is the difference between small and large coded vessel manuals?

-Small coded vessel manuals are designed for vessels under 24 metres and typically contain around 150 pages of safety guidance.
-Large coded vessel manuals are used on larger vessels and provide expanded coverage of safety equipment and operational procedures.
+Small coded vessel manuals are designed for a range of vessels including motor or sailing vessels of 24 metres and over in commercial use carrying no more than 12 passengers, smaller commercial vessels under 24 metres, fishing vessels, and high speed craft under 500 GT.
+Ours typically contain around 150 pages of safety guidance.
+Large coded vessel manuals are used on vessels carrying lifeboats, davit-launched liferafts or Marine Evacuation Systems, as well as larger commercial vessels, and provide expanded coverage of safety equipment and operational procedures.